jcmoraisjr/haproxy-ingress/README.md

 to not check, which means requests of unlimited size.
 This limit can be changed per ingress resource.

-Since 0.4 (currently canary/beta) a suffix can be added to the size, so `10m` means `10 * 1024 * 1024` bytes.
+Since 0.4 a suffix can be added to the size, so `10m` means `10 * 1024 * 1024` bytes.
 Supported suffix are: `k`, `m` and `g`.

 http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#7.3.6-req.body_size